 Most of us are now familiar with bluetooth technology, knowingly or not.
 The folks walking around with something over their ear, talking or singing to the air, are probably connected wirelessly to their cell phone and/or their tunes.

-Remember, hearing aids (HA) work best in a QUIET “communication bubble”, within a social distance of about an arm’s length, or about 3 feet (1 meter or 1 yard).
-At greater distances, or when there is background noise, even very advanced hearing aids can’t help as much.
+Remember, hearing aids (HA), including bone-anchored (BA) or osseo-integrated (OI) amplification and cochlear implants (CI) work best in a QUIET “communication bubble”, within a social distance of about an arm’s length, or about 3 feet (1 meter or 1 yard).
+At greater distances, or when there is background noise, even very advanced hearing aids or implants can’t help as much.

-Bluetooth is less expensive than FM (e.g., about $200 for bluetooth remote mic vs $1000 for FM mic).
-In some cases bluetooth may be used along with FM (e.g,.
+Bluetooth is less expensive than FM or DM (e.g., about $300 for bluetooth remote mic vs $1000 for FM/DM mic).
+In some cases bluetooth may be used along with FM/DM (e.g,.
 Phonak’s Roger Pen), to connect to a variety of every-day communication technologies.

-The devices to which the HA connect must also be “blue-tooth compatible”, or contain a blue-tooth chip waiting to be activated or paired with the HA.
+The devices to which the HA or CI connect must also be “blue-tooth compatible”, or contain a blue-tooth chip waiting to be activated or paired with the HA/CI.
 E.g., most cell phones now are blue-tooth compatible.

-In some cases, a remote control, “transceiver”, or “streamer ©” is needed as a relay station between the HAs and the HAT/ALD.
+In some cases, a remote control, “transceiver”, or “streamer ©” is needed as a relay station between the hearing instrument and the HAT/ALD.
 This can be worn on a lanyard, inside a shirt, or outside.

-Some of the devices to which HAs may connect via blue-tooth include:
+Some of the devices to which HAs/CIs may connect via blue-tooth include:

 - Remote or “partner” microphones

-- Research shows they can provide the same SNR improvement as FM
+- Research shows they can provide the same SNR improvement as FM/DM

-- Great applications for use in a preschool, classroom, riding in the car, listening to TV, restaurants, sports arenas, museums, etc.
+- Great applications for use in a preschool, classroom, riding in the car, listening to TV, restaurants, sports arenas, museums, field trips/guided tours, etc.

 - TV devices (an additional remote or transducer may be needed)